 Internships are an integral element of the Archives Concentration.
 Students will complete two internships (paid or supported by Praxis) that enable each student to acquire practical, first-hand knowledge of the professional work of archivists, curators, and archival researchers.
 Concentrators are eligible to receive a second summer of Praxis funding through Smith's Praxis Plus program.
-For more information, see link.
+Students can also support internships through the Rosenthal Fund.

 To count toward the concentration, an internship will

 - Consist of at least 100 hours of work (or 220 hours if receiving Praxis funding)

 - In at least one internship, students will gain skills in processing collections, writing finding aids or subject guides, or making exhibits or creating social media with archival materials

 - Be supervised by a professional at least once a week

 From a wide array of local, regional, national and international internships identified by the Concentration, students have responsibility for researching and securing appropriate internships.

 Some other experiences such as working for faculty members in archival projects through CFCD grants or Quigley fellowships may also qualify as one of the two "practical experiences."

 If you already completed one or more practical experiences (internships, paid or volunteer work) before entering the Archives Concentration program, you are still eligible to receive credit for these experiences.